Bulgaria holidays 2019

 (°C) Avg.
 High Temp

 Bulgaria holidays, we reckon, are pretty underrated.
 Bulgaria is a vibrant and fascinating country that is becoming more and more popular for couples, families and groups going on holidays.
 The country is home to many all-inclusive resorts and has so much to offer in terms of sweeping landscapes, mountains, coastlines and vibrant culture and cuisine.
-It is the perfect location for your next budget holiday in the sun.
+It is the perfect location for your next cheap holiday in the sun.
 Almost all of the tourist attractions and resorts can be found in the Bourgas region, meaning your search through the destinations isn't too complicated.

 For those looking for a touch of ancient history and culture, Nessebar has much to offer.
 Located in Bulgaria’s Bourgas province, the town has many ancient ruins dating back to the 11th century.
 Its cobbled streets will lead you through the town's amazing architecture and history.

-Soups are popular in Bulgaria and eating at a traditional restaurant, you will find plenty of delicious soups on the menu.
-Many of the recipes have been passed down by generations, though more modern, chic Bulgarian restaurants are coming up with their own ideas.
+Soups are popular in Bulgaria and whilst eating at a traditional restaurant, you will find plenty of delicious soups on the menu.
+Many of the recipes have been passed down through the generations, though more modern, chic Bulgarian restaurants are coming up with their own ideas.

 Bulgarians love their cheeses and will eat slices of gorgeous white cheese during meals.
 To drink, try the boza, a traditional fermented malt drink made from maize and wheat.

 After packing in the historical sites, head to the Central Balkan National Park for a chance to see endangered wildlife.
-The park is a fantastic day trip for families and its mountains provide your legs a challenging walk.
+The park is a fantastic day trip for families and its mountains provide your legs with a challenging walk.
 Bulgaria is also known for its ski holidays at a far more reasonable price than its western Europe counterparts.

 If you want more water fun than you can get at the beaches, Bulgaria has two major water parks the kids will love.
-Aqua Paradise and Action Aquapark.
-Both have plenty of great pools and slides to enjoy on a family day out.
+Aqua Paradise located in Nessebar and Action Aquapark in Sunny Beach.
+Both have plenty of great pools and slides to enjoy a family day out.

 The Rila Mountains offer great trekking and a chance to see the seven Rila Lakes.
 Beautiful to view, the lakes are easy to access when hiking, so pack those trekking boots for a day in the mountains.
 Bulgaria is a very mountainous country and there are over 40 mountains in Bulgaria to take some stunning photos of and climb or hike over.

 Thanks to the mountains, winter time is perfect for skiing.
 Bulgaria offers great skiing for less than many western European countries.
-Bansko is one of the most popular places to ski and whether you are an expert or a novice, you will be heading down the slopes in no time.
+Bansko and Borovets are both most popular places to ski and whether you are an expert or a novice, you will be heading down the slopes in no time.

 Bulgaria holidays do offer a range of beaches, if that is what you're looking for.
 Finding a blissful beach on your summer holiday to Bulgaria isn't difficult.
-One of Bulgaria's best beaches is Golden Sands.
+One of Bulgaria's best beaches is Golden Sands between Varna and Albena.
 Backed by a forest covered hillside, the slopes give way to a beautiful beach that meets the Black Sea.
-The Bulgarian coastline offers miles of crisp white beach sands, perfect for topping up that tan, but don't forget you sun cream.
+The Bulgarian coastline offers miles of crisp white beach sands, perfect for topping up that tan, but don't forget your sun cream.

 Holidays in Bulgaria offer a renowned nightlife.
 Nightlife begins with the country's capital Sofia.
-Parties happen at all times of night as Bulgaria's alcohol licensing laws allow it to be served whenever.
+Parties happen at all times of the night as Bulgaria's alcohol licensing laws allow alcohol to be served whenever.
 Clubs and bars may stay open until the sun comes up, giving you the chance to dance the night away.
 Sunny Beach is also a nightlife hub in Bulgaria, popular with many young people holidaying along the Black Sea coast.
 Sunny Beach has a lot of clubs, bars and restaurants and as a result, has been likened to Ibiza, but a lot cheaper, making it a great last-minute holiday destination!

 Varna is another Bulgarian nightlife hotspot where you can stay up late and relieve your hangover with a hot coffee and warm Black Sea swim.
-The city is absolutely vibrant once the sun goes down and many of the local bars and clubs will have DJs spinning throughout the evening.
+Varna is absolutely vibrant once the sun goes down and many of the local bars and clubs will have DJs spinning throughout the evening.
 Alternatively, the ski resorts of Borovets and Bansko have a great nightlife during the peak season at the mountainside chalets and clubs.

-Head into Sofia for a laidback experience as the often overlooked capital is full of great historical buildings and churches to view.
-When you have tired of walking, head to a romantic spot on the Iskar River to watch the sunset.
+Head into Sofia for a laidback experience as the often-overlooked capital is full of great historical buildings and churches to view.
+When you are tired of walking, head to a romantic spot on the Iskar River to watch the sunset.

 With many cheap flights to Bulgaria, you can discover all that the country has to offer.
 From ancient times to communism, Bulgaria is full of culture.
 Thracian Tomb is located in northeastern Bulgaria and dates back to the 3rd century BC.
-The site's carvings are extremely unique and provide visitors with a glimpse into Europe's ancient past.
+The site's carvings are unique and provide visitors with a glimpse into Europe's ancient past.

-While in the Rhodope Mountains a visit to Shiroka Laka is a cultural experience like no other.
+The Rhodope Mountains feature a fascinating visit to Shiroka Laka.
+A cultural experience like no other.
 The old architecture is a true view into the lives and history of the Rhodopian people.
 You can experience traditional food and music in the village as you take in a world very different than Sofia or Varna.

 Once back in Sofia, the National Palace of Culture is a must-see.
 Built during communist rule, the building is a chance to see a time that is quickly becoming forgotten in Bulgaria.